 - vii.
-Procurement offices (CSP and PSA) issue instructions to contractors performing excepted functions. - 1.
-Contractors will be informed that payments in the shutdown period are generally prohibited. - viii.
-CSOSA and PSA external websites shall remain in operation on Shutdown Day and throughout the shutdown time period to enable communication with offenders and defendants, public safety/community partners and non-excepted employees (e.g., unemployment forms, creditor letters, shutdown FAQs). - ix.
-CSP and PSA will prominently post the following at all agency locations and on Agency websites: - 'CSOSA's supervision and drug testing offices will remain OPEN for business during a Federal Government shutdown and offenders should continue to report for scheduled supervision and drug testing appointments.
-However, many CSOSA administrative and support organizations will be operating with significantly reduced staff'. - 'PSA supervision and drug testing offices will remain OPEN for business during a Federal Government shutdown and defendants should continue to report for scheduled supervision and drug testing appointments and group sessions.
-However, many PSA administrative and support organizations will be operating with significantly reduced staff'. - x.
-The Office of Management and Budget will issue an automatic funding apportionment to CSOSA providing authority as provided by the Antideficiency Act necessary to incur excepted obligations in accordance with the CSOSA Shutdown Plan throughout the duration of the lapse in appropriations.
+Procurement offices (CSP and PSA) issue instructions to contractors performing excepted functions. - viii.
+CSOSA and PSA external websites shall remain in operation on Shutdown Day and throughout the shutdown time period to enable communication with offenders and defendants, public safety/community partners and non-excepted employees (e.g., unemployment forms, creditor letters, outside employment forms/instructions, employee support resources, health benefit information, Shutdown Plan, shutdown FAQs, return to duty notices). - ix.
+CSP and PSA internal websites shall be updated to provide information to excepted employees on Agency business activities that may be cancelled or have limited operations in the shutdown period. - x.
+CSP and PSA will prominently post the following at all agency locations and on Agency external websites: - "CSOSA's supervision and drug testing offices will remain OPEN for business during a Federal Government shutdown and offenders should continue to report for scheduled supervision and drug testing appointments.
+However, many CSOSA administrative and support organizations will be operating with significantly reduced staff." - 2.
+"PSA supervision and drug testing offices will remain OPEN for business during a Federal Government shutdown and defendants should continue to report for scheduled supervision and drug testing appointments and group sessions.
+However, many PSA administrative and support offices will be operating with significantly reduced staff." - xi.
+The Office of Management and Budget will issue an automatic funding apportionment to CSOSA providing authority as provided by the Antideficiency Act necessary to incur excepted obligations in accordance with the CSOSA Shutdown Plan throughout the duration of the lapse in appropriations. - B. Shutdown: Changes in Staffing Designations in the Shutdown Period - i.
+CSP Executive Staff who wish to return non-excepted (furloughed) staff to excepted (work) status in the shutdown period shall submit requests and justifications to the CSP OD and the CSP Shutdown Plan POC.
+The CSP OD shall approve or disapprove return to duty requests.